aaduggan/open-space-game-sandbox/Documentation/Design.md

 # Proposed Features

-The game will be broken down into a number of extend-able events that will allow for game content and activities to be dynamically loaded.
-Even with this level of dynamics there will be a central set of features that will include:
+Open-Space-Game will be broken down into a number of extend-able events that will allow for game content and activities to be dynamically loaded.
+Even with this level of dynamics there will be a central set of features that include:

 * Map mode for viewing the universe and planetary surfaces
     * Planetary Interaction